muratsankaya/AttackLab/phase1.md

 Solving phase 1 is quite simple and the information provided in the pdf is very instructive.
-The idea is to get the program execute <touch1> after completing the execution for <getbuf>.
-One creative solution for this is to overwrite the current return address of <getbuf> with the address of <touch1>.
+The idea is to get the program execute <touch1> after completing the execution for getbuf.
+One creative solution for this is to overwrite the current return address of getbuf with the address of touch1.
 So the first step is to get the runtime address of the <touch1> (see ss 8.1) using gdb to break the execution during runtime.

 &nbsp;